PiotrTyrakowski/pyradiomics-CUDA/README.md

 <sup>6</sup>Isomics

 ### Contact

 We are happy to help you with any questions.
+- For questions about this **CUDA fork**, please use the [GitHub Issues](https://github.com/PiotrTyrakowski/pyradiomics-CUDA/issues).
-Please contact us on the [Radiomics community section of the 3D Slicer Discourse](https://discourse.slicer.org/c/community/radiomics/23).
+- For general **PyRadiomics** questions, please use the [Radiomics community section of the 3D Slicer Discourse](https://discourse.slicer.org/c/community/radiomics/23).

 We welcome contributions to PyRadiomics.
 Please read the [contributing guidelines](CONTRIBUTING.rst) on how to contribute to PyRadiomics.